-Egypt’s constitutional court rejected articles of a draft election law on Monday.
+Egypt's court rejected as unconstitutional five articles in a preliminary election law on Monday, according to Bloomberg News.

 The draft was sent back to Egypt's temporary legislature for revision, possibly postponing a parliamentary poll that was expected in April, according to Reuters.